PhMajerus/CowFiles/README.md

 ![sonic](images/sonic.png)

 This uses Unicode 16.0 octants and ANSI/VT colors (256 colors).
-It is based on the Game Gear version of the game Sonic the Hedgehog.
+It is based on the Game Gear version of the game Sonic the Hedgehog 2.

 ### sxl-cow